Women-in-prison film: American films

-Examples of traditional WiP films set in the U.S. include: The Concrete Jungle (1982), and Chained Heat (1983) with Linda Blair, Tamara Dobson and Sybil Danning, Cell Block Sisters (1995), Caged Hearts (1995), Bad Girls Dormitory (1985), Under Lock & Key, Caged Fear (1991), Caged (1950), Freeway (1996) with Reese Witherspoon and Brittany Murphy, and Stranger Inside (2001).
+Examples of traditional WiP films set in the U.S. include: Caged (1950), The Concrete Jungle (1982), Chained Heat (1983) with Linda Blair, Tamara Dobson and Sybil Danning, Bad Girls Dormitory (1985), Caged Fear (1991), Cell Block Sisters (1995), Caged Hearts (1995), Under Lock & Key (1995), and Freeway (1996) with Reese Witherspoon and Brittany Murphy, and Stranger Inside (2001).

 American tourists are incarcerated overseas in Chained Heat 2 (1993) with Brigitte Nielsen and Red Heat (1985) with Linda Blair.
 Both films are about innocent women who are thrown into foreign prisons and forced to face sadistic guards and brutal rape.
 Mainstream, non-exploitation prison films dealing with this theme include Bangkok Hilton (1989) starring Nicole Kidman and Brokedown Palace (1999) with Claire Danes, both which are set in Thailand and are focused on women who are imprisoned for smuggling drugs.
 Also Prison Heat (1993 film), set in Turkey, is about four innocent American women who are mistakenly thrown in prison for cocaine possession.

 Jonathan Demme's Caged Heat (1974) is one of the better known WiP films and has a cult following due to its tongue-in-cheek approach and casting of horror icon Barbara Steele as the warden.
 Demme also co-wrote The Hot Box in 1972, which is about female prisoners who break free and start a rebellion against their captors.

 In recent years, films that parody or pay homage to the classic WiP films of the '70s have emerged such as Cody Jarrett's Sugar Boxx (2009) and Steve Balderson's Stuck!
 (2010).
 Both of these films mimic classic WiP films by including typical WiP film characters, predictable scenes, and similar plots overall.